dxw/playbook/src/tech/promotion-process.md

 decided by the joint panel including where they could not agree.

-Your Head of Discipline shares this feedback with you, your line manager, the panelists and the HR team.
+Your Head of Discipline shares this feedback with you, your line manager, the panelists and the People team.

 ### Appeals

 If you believe you have not been treated fairly through this process, you can appeal the decision.
-To appeal a decision, you should raise it in writing to the Managing Director, copying in a member of the HR team.
+To appeal a decision, you should raise it in writing to the Managing Director, copying in the People team.
 They then investigate the review process for your application and organize a meeting with you to discuss their findings.
 You may bring a colleague or a trade union representative with you to that meeting.
 After the meeting, the Managing Director makes a final